Operation Underworld: Background

-In the first three months after the Japanese attack on Pearl Harbor on December 7, 1941, the U.S. lost 120 merchant ships to German U-boats and surface raiders in the Battle of the Atlantic, and in February 1942 SS Normandie, a captured French ocean liner that was being refitted as the troop ship Lafayette in the Port of New York, caught fire, capsized, and sank into the Hudson River, allegedly sabotaged by arsonists.
+In the first three months after the Japanese attack on Pearl Harbor on December 7, 1941, the US lost 120 merchant ships to German U-boats and surface raiders in the Battle of the Atlantic, and in February 1942 SS Normandie, a captured French ocean liner that was being refitted as the troop ship Lafayette in the Port of New York, caught fire, capsized, and sank into the Hudson River, allegedly sabotaged by arsonists.
 Mafia boss and one-time Murder, Inc. head Albert "Mad Hatter" Anastasia allegedly claimed responsibility for the sabotage, according to Jewish mobster Meyer Lansky and Charles "Lucky" Luciano, one of the bosses of the New York Mafia's Five Families and the founder of the American Mafia's Commission.

 The United States government portrayed the loss of Normandie as an accident, and no evidence was ever produced linking Axis spies to the loss of Normandie.
 After the war, Axis records claimed no sabotage operation had existed, and no evidence has ever been produced by the Allies to indicate there had been underworld sabotage.
-In 1954, a report looking into the contacts between US Naval Intelligence and the New York Mafia by William B. Herlands also did not mention Anastasia's role in the sabotage.
+In 1954, a report looking into the contacts between Office of Naval Intelligence {ONI) and the New York Mafia by New York State Commissioner of Investigation William B. Herlands also did not mention Anastasia's role in the sabotage.